Celebrate Chinese New Year

+This year the lunar calendar celebrates the year of the pig.
 If you can’t make it into Chinatown, why not cook up these recipes to celebrate Chinese New Year at home.
-Bring the festival to your place with exciting recipes that make the most of fast cooking and easy to prepare Asian vegies like gai lum, bok choy, on choy and wombok.
-Add the zest of limes, the kick of chillies, the sweetness of lychees or the aromatics of coriander and you’ve got all the ingredients to spice up these tasty meals.
+Bring the festival to your place with delicious recipes that make the most of fast cooking and easy to prepare Asian veggies and flavours.
+Add the zest of lime, the kick of chillies, the sweetness of lychees or the aromatics of coriander and you’ve got all the ingredients to spice up a tasty stir-fry.

 Other ways to celebrate

 Chinese New Year is not only about celebrating the start of a promising New Year but also wishing for a good harvest.
 Show your support for our hardworking growers and shop at your local greengrocer for your Chinese New Year inspired feast.
-They’ll help you pick the best in season to make a dish worth celebrating.
+They’ll help you pick the best in-season produce to make a dish worth celebrating.

 Popular fruits and vegetables for Chinese New Year celebrations in Australia